 Flyer/Poster: Design a simple, inexpensive flyer or poster using administrative funds.
 Consider collaborating with one or more other councils in the region to share the work and expense of creating it.
 Post or distribute flyers in offices, factories, day-care centers, schools, community centers, supermarkets and general stores, health clinics, store windows, post offices, libraries, art supply stores, bookstores, cafes, laundromats, etc.

 Brochure/Fact Sheet: Create an informal piece to distribute at events, community input meetings, in mailings to potential applicants and to give to the general public.
-If you've never tried to format a tri-fold brochure before, this web site has some very straight-forward advice.
 These are some examples of brochures other councils have created:

 Activities Report: An activities report is an effective way to publicize the impact of cultural programs and services on the vitality of the community and can be submitted for publication in the municipality's annual report.
 These brief reports could include: